-This figure of 85% is an approximation for a standard saloon car, so with an off-road vehicle you could make this higher.
+This figure of 85% is an approximation for a standard saloon car, so with an off-road vehicle you could certainly push this higher.

 Route 66 is 2448 miles long and in it's most commonly used alignment can be broken down into the following sections:

-Route 66 is not a simple linear journey, it has existed in many different alignments over the years and therefore there is no single way of making this trip.
+Route 66 is not a simple linear journey, it's existed in many different alignments over the years and therefore there is no single way of making this trip.

-These different alignments in the Route are due to the way that Route 66 developed over time.
-In the early years the original alignment underwent changes to improve the road and make it safer and so travelers may find themselves periodically presented with choices between paved sections or more rugged “dirt” sections.
+These different alignments are in part due to the way that Route 66 developed over time.
+In the early years the route underwent frequent changes to improve the surface and make it safer, so travelers may find themselves periodically presented with choices between paved sections or more rugged “dirt” alignments.
 For greater clarity on these options (as there are too many to describe here) I'd recommend picking up a copy of the EZ66 Guide as it clearly highlights and describes these different alignments as they arise.

-When Route 66 was decommissioned in 1985, some sections of the road were re-purposed, while some were abandoned completely.
-In many of the cities the old route became the business loop for the interstate (a smaller road that passes through core business districts).
-Even now when driving on these business loops you will often be running immediately parallel to the I40 interstate.
-At certain points, in areas with no stops, you may wish to join the I40 and bypass these business loop portions if you are pressured for time.
+When Route 66 was decommissioned in 1985, some sections of the road were re-purposed, while others were abandoned completely.
+In many of the cities the old route became the business loop for the interstate (the business loop being a smaller road that passes through core business districts).
+Even now, when driving on these business loops, you'll often be running immediately parallel to the I40 interstate.
+At certain points, in areas with no stops, you may wish to join the I40 and bypass these business loop portions if you're pressured for time.

 If you're following the route as described in the EZ66 Guide you'll occasionally be presented with alternative "dirt" options.
-These are always alternatives to a more level paved route and aren't recommended during wet weather or for large RV's.
+These are always optional alternatives to a more level, paved route and aren't recommended during wet weather or for larger RV's.